prisma-collective/docs/content/events/index.md

 Now, therefore, the parties agree as follows:

----

 ## 1. Purpose and Grant

-Licensor provides access to the Prisma Publishing Stack (and related modules, tools, and infrastructure) for the sole purpose of administering, managing, and executing activities within the CATS Program.
+Licensor provides access to the Prisma Publishing Stack (and related modules, tools, and infrastructure) for the purpose of enabling participation, publication, and coordination within the specific event, initiative, or workflow context defined in the deployment metadata recorded at the time of acceptance.

-Licensor grants Licensee a limited, non-exclusive, non-transferable, non-sublicensable license to deploy and operate the software solely within this purpose.
+Licensor grants Licensee a limited, non-exclusive, non-transferable, non-sublicensable license to deploy and operate the software solely within this dynamically defined context.
 All other uses are prohibited.

 ## 2. Deployment Conditions

-1. Deployment is permitted only through Licensor’s authorized deployment process, requiring authentication with a verified Cardano wallet and signature of a nonce issued by the system.
-2. The act of deploying the software after authentication constitutes electronic acceptance of these terms.
-3. Licensee must:

-   * Maintain the integrity of deployment credentials and prevent unauthorized access;
-   * Use only verified and signed artifacts provided by Licensor;
-   * Accept and apply updates, security patches, or configuration changes issued by Licensor;
-   * Preserve all embedded attribution, digital signatures, or blockchain records of authorship.
+1. At the time of each deployment, the system collects immutable metadata including (without limitation):

+* Wallet address and verified identity of Licensee;
+* Event or project name, date range, and identifiers;
+* Domain/subdomain configuration;
+* Software modules and repositories deployed;
+* Platform identifiers (e.g., GitHub, Vercel, or equivalent);
+* Timestamp and deployment status.

+2. Such metadata shall be automatically incorporated by reference into this Agreement as Schedule A for that specific deployment, and forms part of the legally binding contract between Licensor and Licensee.
+3. Each deployment record constitutes a distinct contract instance, binding solely for the defined workflow, project, or event.
-4. Any modification, redeployment, or operation outside the authorized process constitutes material breach and immediate termination of all rights.
+4. Any reuse, modification, or redeployment outside the recorded context requires a new acceptance and corresponding metadata capture.

 ## 3. Intellectual Property